-You can show music and videos under the following conditions:
+You can show music and videos without permission under the following conditions:

 Provided that you meet these requirements, you can:

-You can borrow or stream many films and television shows through the library.
-Contact us with any questions, to make suggestions for purchase, or to arrange the payment of royalties.
+You can borrow or stream many films and television shows through the library for audience comprised of Centennial authorized users, for educational purposes.

 Per the Canadian Copyright Act: